Table of contents

 If you want Ongoing WMS to be able to trigger automatic printouts on printers in your warehouse, the Ongoing Printer Service needs to be installed on one of your servers.
 The Ongoing Printer Service is a small service which polls Ongoing WMS for files to print.
 When the service has retrieved a file, it will send it to the specified printer.

 This guide covers the installation of the Ongoing Printer Service and provides a brief description of how it works.
 To read more about how printing in Ongoing WMS works, please see this guide.
+For help with troubleshooting an already installed printer service (along with frequently asked questions), please see this guide.

 The following video shows how a printing of a transport label is triggered when the order is picked.